rerun-io/rerun/docs/content/howto/arrow-cpp-install.md

 # Automatically download & build arrow from source (default)

-By default, the Rerun C++ SDK's CMake script (which is part of the SDK's zip artifact that can be fetched via `FetchContent`) will download a known compatible version of Arrow from Github and add it to the build.
+By default, the Rerun C++ SDK's CMake script (which is part of the SDK's zip artifact that can be fetched via `FetchContent`) will download a known compatible version of Arrow from GitHub and add it to the build.
 The build configuration is kept to the minimum required by the Rerun C++ SDK.

 To instead use an existing install of Arrow, disable the CMake build option `RERUN_DOWNLOAD_AND_BUILD_ARROW`.